Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 While the mild but snowy winters make for great skiing/snowboarding adventures up on the slopes.

-With your own vehicle, it’s a fairly straight forward drive from Melbourne up into the mountains.
+With your own vehicle, it’s a fairly straight forward drive from Melbourne up into the mountains and it’s one of the area’s most scenic road trips.

-If you’re without a car, there are a few transportation options to get you up to the slopes including V Line buses which leave from the city centre daily.
+If you’re embarking on day trips without a car, there are a few transportation options to get you up to the slopes including V Line buses which leave from the city centre daily.

 What to do in Mount Buller

-A trip up to Mount Bueller in the winter (June – August) would not be complete without some time on the slopes.
+A day trip from Melbourne to Mount Bueller in the winter (June – August) would not be complete without some time on the slopes.

 With runs on both the North and South sides of the mountain, there are tons to choose from for everyone.